 One man's folly is another's delight

-On the way out of the village of Kalyves going West to Kalami there is a sign and arrow to Koumos.
-This place is worth a visit and is known as one man's folly.
+On the way out of the village of Kalyves going west to Kalami there is a sign and arrow to Koumos.
+This site is worth a visit and is known as 'one man's folly'.
 A collection of buildings including a taverna and a chapel with a domed roof all built from local small misshapen stones.
 This eclectic mix of buildings are all made from small rocks and all built by one man over a period of 10 years.
 There are mosaics on the paths; whilst walls display images of fish, snakes and various animals.
 There are also stone tables and chairs.
-If you just want to wander around, take photographs or just be amazed,pop along as there is no admission charge.
+If you just want to wander around, take photographs or just be amazed, pop along as there is no admission charge.
 Look out for the occasional ostrich or even a llama!

 No cars in the tiny village of Loutro